datquocnguyen/BioPosDep/README.md

 	BioPosDep/StanfordBiaffineParser-v2$ python main.py --save_dir models/CRAFT parse <input_file_path>

 	# Output parsed files are by default saved in the model directory with the same name as the input file.
+	# NOTE: We can also specify the output directory with the --output_dir flag and/or the output file name with the --output_file flag.

 #### Examples